Outlook/Exchange Authentication in Davmail

-I have previously written an article on setting up Outlook/Exchange email on Linux, in which I discussed setting up DavMail, a Java program that allows you to use a standard IMAP/SMTP interface to communicate with Outlook email.
-Unfortunately, not long after I wrote that article, Microsoft rolled out an update that broke it.
-In that article, I presented a DavMail configuration that uses Basic Authentication, which was at the time the lowest friction approach to authentication.
+I have previously written an article about setting up Outlook/Exchange email on Linux, in which I discussed using davmail(1), a Java program that allows using a standard IMAP/SMTP interface to communicate with Outlook email.
+Not long after I wrote that article, Microsoft rolled out an update that broke it.
+In that article, I presented a davmail(1) configuration that uses Basic Authentication, which was at the time the lowest friction approach to authentication.
 Unfortunately, Microsoft has now disabled support for basic authentication.

 I don't know if it is down to me not using it correctly, or the way Penn State configures its email, but I cannot get O365Modern to work.
 Instead, I use O365Manual.
 It isn't nearly as much of a pain as you might expect.

-To use manual authentication, set up your DavMail properties file as you normally would, using O365Manual for the mode.
-If you’re just getting started with DavMail, here is a simple configuration to get you started,
+To use manual authentication, set up your davmail(1) properties file as you normally would, using O365Manual for the mode.
+If you're just getting started with davmail(1), here is a simple configuration to get you started,

 davmail.allowRemote=false